 If my school moves classes online, am I going to get less financial aid?

-If your school has moved classes to an online format, you must continue to participate in the course work and follow your teacher’s or professor’s instructions to remain eligible for financial aid.
+If your school has moved classes to an online format, you must regularly continue to participate in and complete the course work to remain eligible for financial aid.
 If you have questions about the online format, contact your school.

 How do I contact my school’s financial aid office if the school is closed?